AP - Advanced Placement

 For answers to more specific Advanced Placement questions, follow the links below:

-*Students not currently enrolled at Central High School will be allowed to test only for those AP courses we offer during the 2021-22 School Year.
+*Students not currently enrolled at Central High School are allowed to test only for AP courses offered at Central.